Radio host Jay-Jay Feeney's brother among victims in Auckland CBD shooting

 AdvertisementAdvertise with NZME.

-Feeney posted to her public Facebook page this afternoon describing the incident the led to her brother undergoing emergency surgery.
+Feeney posted to her public Facebook page this afternoon describing the incident that led to her brother undergoing emergency surgery.

 "My brother was getting a kebab with his girlfriend and was randomly fired at by a stranger.